Strand Campus: Somerset House East Wing

 Following the publication of the Robbins Report on Higher Education in 1963 a further attempt was made to acquire the East Wing.
 The report recommended a large expansion in student numbers accommodated by a new building programme.
 The King's "quadrilateral plan" was to create a campus stretching from Norfolk Street in the east to Waterloo Bridge Road in the west.
 Plans were also drawn up for modern high-rise buildings along the Strand and Surrey Street to house a new library and laboratories.
 A contemporary report stated that the redevelopment would provide "London with a university precinct on the Strand of which the capital could be proud".
-The plans were revisited in the early 1970s by the then Principal, Sir John Hackett, however, progress was prevented by funding problems and the unwillingness of the Government to re-house its civil servants.
+The plans were revisited in the early 1970s by the then Principal, Sir John Hackett; however, progress was prevented by funding problems and the unwillingness of the Government to re-house its civil servants.
 In 1971 the Evening Standard led a public campaign for Somerset House to be transformed into a new public arts venue for London.
 Proposals were also aired for the relocation of the Tate Gallery to the site.
 In the 1990s the eventual vacation by government departments and a comprehensive restoration programme saw the opening of the Courtauld Gallery, the Gilbert and Hermitage collections and the Edmond J. Safra Fountain Court.

 In early 2010 a £25 million renovation of the East Wing was undertaken and took 18 months to complete.
 On 29 February 2012, Queen Elizabeth II officially opened the building.
 It is home to the School of Law, a public exhibition space called the Inigo Rooms curated by the King's Cultural Institute as well as adding a further entrance to the Strand Campus.

 Bush House

-Previously the headquarters of BBC World Service, King's began occupying Bush House in September 2016 with full occupation scheduled for completion in summer 2017.
-The prestigious site will provide expanded accommodation to the Faculty of Social Science & Public Policy, Department of Informatics (part of the Faculty of Natural & Mathematical Sciences), English Language Centre, Entrepreneurship Institute and core Student Services functions, including King's Sport, Counselling and Careers.
-It houses new facilities for the students' union, including new bars and catering, and (from August 2017) the King's Business School.
+Previously the headquarters of BBC World Service, King's began occupying Bush House in September 2016 with full occupation completed in 2017.
+The site provides expanded accommodation to the Faculty of Social Science & Public Policy; Department of Informatics; English Language Centre; Entrepreneurship Institute; and core Student Services functions.
+It houses new facilities for the students' union, and the King's Business School.